Confession: Shame v. Guilt

 One of the most powerful things we can teach our kids is that we cannot change our hearts without Jesus.
 My son has some big outbursts because he has some big feelings.
 Recently when we were doing the Prayer of Examen, I shared with him that I saw God that day because I stayed really calm when I was upset.
 I noticed I was getting upset, prayed and asked God for peace and direction, and was able to remain calm.
 I explained that I’m not very good at doing this on my own, but God is working in my heart to change it.
 He then shared that he felt like God was working on his heart in that way too.
 We decided that we both needed to work on staying calm and that it was cool that God could work on us both at the same time.

-We invite you to try some of our ideas for practicing confession, you can find them here.
 As you think about this practice, remember that God's steadfast love is deeper, wider, and more beautiful than any of us could ever imagine.

 "The Lord is merciful and gracious, slow to anger and abounding in steadfast love.
 He will not always chide, nor will he keep his anger forever.
 He does not deal with us according to our sins, nor repay us according to our iniquities.
 For as high as the heavens are above the earth, so great is his steadfast love toward those who fear him; as far as the east is from the west, so far does he remove our transgressions from us. -Psalm 103:8-12